bran/Dell5820-macOS/README.md

-# Precision 7820 Hackintosh
+# Precision 5820 Hackintosh (Dell firmware 2.0.2)

-macOS 10.15 Catalina on Dell Precision 7820 with [OpenCore](https://github.com/acidanthera/OpenCorePkg).
-Currently working with 10.15.3!
+macOS 10.15 Catalina on Dell Precision 5820 with [OpenCore](https://github.com/acidanthera/OpenCorePkg).
+Currently working with 10.15.4!
 If you find something broken, please make a PR!

 The docs & tools that helped me set this up are here, a big thanks to: